New research reveals impact of the pandemic on those asked to shield

 Questions raised from shielding list

-The research suggests there were “significant issues” in the way that the shielding list was compiled with variations across the country and differing qualities of data available.
+The study showed there were “significant issues” in the way the shielding list was compiled, with variations across the country and differing qualities of data available.

 This raised questions around how effectively vulnerable people were identified and if they had access to the support they needed throughout the pandemic, including food parcels, priority delivery slots for online shopping and medicine delivery.